List of districts of Tripura: History

-Former administrative structure

-New list of Districts after the reorganization
+List of Districts after the reorganization

 For administrative purposes, the state has been divided into 8 districts, 23 subdivisions and 58 development blocks—with effect from 21 January 2012, after a Government of Tripura Decision, out of which the newly created districts are 4, subdivisions 6, development blocks 5.
 The four new Districts are Gomati, Khowai, Sipahijala and Unakoti; the six new sub-divisions are Jirania, Mohanpur, Kumarghat, Panisagar, Jampuijala and Karbook; the five new development blocks are Yuvarajnagar, Durga Chawmuhani, Jolaibari, Silachari and Lefunga.

 The information here are latest updated as of 25 May 2015.

+Former administrative districts

 Demographics

 The following is a list of the basic demographic data for the districts of Tripura based on the size of the district's area, arranged in descending order (The data input here is taken from 2011 Census; however, the new four districts were formed in 2012 so information on those are of 2012.)